Millennials Aren’t Buying Homes – What Does that Mean for Landlords?

 Millennials Invest in Experiences and Alternative Assets

-We can’t write about what motivates each Millennial, but patterns are interesting.
-These guys and gals tend to make a priority of their savings accounts.
+We can’t write about what motivates each Millennial, but the patterns are intriguing.
+Millennials tend to make a priority of their savings accounts.
 After all, homeownership is not the only way to build wealth.
 In addition to that proclivity for long-term saving, this crowd also prioritizes higher education, which some consider a form of long-term investment, despite the struggle to manage debt from student loans.
 Of course, it’s also widely known that Millennials value experiences over physical objects, and they would rather spend their money on those experiences than on collecting material items.

 Nothing Exists in a Vacuum